top of page

 541-806-3064

-Stop twenty is Van Gogh Lavender Farm and they have lavender, lavender, and more lavender on five acres of land.
-They also have the U-Pick option here as well.
-You can get also sorts of lavender items here including plants, oils, tea, flowers, and they will even give you ideas on how to cook with lavender.
+Stop twenty is Van Gogh Lavender Farm, and they have lavender, lavender, and more lavender on five acres of land.
+They also have the U-Pick option here.
+You can also get a variety of lavender items here, including plants, oils, tea, flowers, and they will even give you ideas on how to cook with lavender.
 Their culinary lavender includes Hidcote Blue, Folgate, and Royal Blue.

 Beginning in the Spring of 2019, Van Gogh Lavender was created to provide healthy and sustainably grown lavender plants that need 90% less water than Timothy hay.
-They practice and promote sustainable landscaping, gardening, lavender farming, lavender processing and lavender product development.
-The farm is owned by Sandra and Kevin Bush and they have done an amazing job.
+They practice and promote sustainable landscaping, gardening, lavender farming, lavender processing, and lavender product development.
+Sandra and Kevin Bush own the farm, and they have done a fantastic job.

 Mount Hood Parkdale, OR 97041